yodrew/yodrew.github.io/_pages/make.md

 #### 3 - key

-Here is a key to the plans.
-Find further explanation of symbols, especially dash-dotted lines, in **fabricate** section below.
+Below is the key to the plans.
+Find further explanation of symbols in **fabricate** section below, especially the dash-dotted guide line.
+Its use varies with each drawing.

 <!--&nbsp;-->